 Rutland is a medium-sized city located in the state of Vermont.
-With a population of 15,824 people and five constituent neighborhoods, Rutland is the fifth largest community in Vermont.
-Rutland has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 15,601 people and five constituent neighborhoods, Rutland is the fifth largest community in Vermont.
+Rutland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Rutland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Rutland are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rutland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rutland is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Rutland who work in sales jobs (12.41%), office and administrative support (10.99%), and teaching (8.47%).

 The per capita income in Rutland in 2010 was $25,555, which is lower middle income relative to Vermont, and upper middle income relative to the rest of the US.
 This equates to an annual income of $102,220 for a family of four.
 However, Rutland contains both very wealthy and poor people as well.